memgraph/docs/cypher-manual/reading-existing-data.md

 In addition to general pattern matching, you can narrow the search down by specifying node labels and properties.
 Similarly, edge types and properties can also be specified.
-For example, finding each node labeled as `Person` and with property `age` being 42, is done with the following query.
+For example, finding each node labeled as `Person` and with property `age` being 42, is done with the following query:

 ```cypher
 MATCH (n :Person {age: 42}) RETURN n;
 ```

-You can use the following query to find their friends.
+You can use the following query to find their friends:

 ```cypher
 MATCH (n :Person {age: 42})-[:FriendOf]-(friend) RETURN friend;